guettli/intranets/README.md

 There are several open source wikis: [DokuWiki](https://www.dokuwiki.org/dokuwiki), [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome), ...
 See [Comparison of wiki software](https://en.wikipedia.org/wiki/Comparison_of_wiki_software)

-I worked with DokuWiki, MediaWiki, Trac and Confluence.
+I worked with DokuWiki, MediaWiki, Trac, Github and Confluence.
 Today I would choose DokuWiki, but before I would have a look at modern alternatives.

 This text is about how to use a wiki system for a intranet knowledge base.

-# #contact-channel
+# Drafts needed?

-It is feasible to publish a #contact-channel on every wiki page.
-If a reader of the page has a question that is not answered on this page, he should know where he can ask his questions.

-This could be a chat-channel, an email address or a role.
-It is feasible to avoid particular people, since they can be on holiday, busy or [hit by bus](https://en.wikipedia.org/wiki/Bus_factor).
+Simple wiki systems don't have drafts.
+It is not realy needed.
+If someone wants to change a page he/she should go ahead and change it.

+If you want to discuss your changes before actually changeing the page, then you have a lot of alternatives to drafts: You can create copy of the page and work on this copy.
+Or you use a  [Collaborative real-time editor](https://en.wikipedia.org/wiki/Collaborative_real-time_editor) like GSuite, office365 or Nextcloud.

+If the wiki system provides drafts, then one feature is important: Sharing the draft should be easy.
+The draft has no value, if you try to share the draft and the people you want check your text get a "Permission denied".

 # Default permissions